bitcoin-wallet-api/spec/core_spec.md

 Public key is indexed by BIP32 non-hardened derivation index.
 This is to simplify key management for the wallets so they do not need to store any app-specific data at all.

+Public keys must be presented in compact format (32 bytes).

 ### 4. Signature Protocol

-Standard ECDSA signature.
+Standard ECDSA signature and CompactSignature.

+Require signature to be canonical (lower S, DER encoding).

 Maybe require it to be deterministic according to RFC6979?

 ### 5. Diffie-Hellman Protocol

-Wallet should check if the public key is correct and sign.
+Wallet should check if the given public key is correct and multiply it with app's private key.
+Returns a compact public key as a result of multiplication.

 Proxying